Features

 Keyword filters are intentionally high level: they catch obvious mismatches, like an auto mechanic applying to a mechanical engineer role, before deeper assessment work begins.

 These filters are designed to protect both your time and your budget by keeping obvious mismatches from moving into deeper assessment.
+If you want a hard ceiling on spend, you can also set a monthly overage cap so scoring pauses before charges climb further.

 Onsite and hybrid radius rules